-Product safety is paramount in all operations from farm, transportation, processing, packaging and freighting to customers destinations.
-The Operations Director has the overall responsibility for ensuring that the objectives on food safety are met.
+Product safety is paramount in all operations from farm, transportation, processing, packaging and freighting to destinations.
+The customers Operations Director has the overall responsibility for ensuring that the objectives on food safety are met.
 This responsibility has been communicated to the management in charge of the units.
-All our tea factories have attained FSSC certification and currently in the preparation phase for FSSC 22000 surveillance audits
+All our tea FSSC factories have attained certification and currently in the preparation phase for FSSC 22000 surveillance audits